1600: He’s home tweet home, and Trump gets grumpy

 Trump spoke from the White House Wednesday afternoon for what was advertised as a “major announcement.”
 It was a speech offering a summary of his trip rather than any big breakthroughs.

-Trump said China agreed with him that North Korea’s nuclear program must be elimnated, not just frozen in place.
-He suggested the Asian countries “recognized the importance of fair and reciprocal trade” but didn’t mentiony concrete progress toward closing the U.S. trade deficit.
+Trump said China agreed with him that North Korea’s nuclear program must be eliminated, not just frozen in place.
+He suggested the Asian countries “recognized the importance of fair and reciprocal trade,” but didn’t mention concrete progress toward closing the U.S. trade deficit.

 Marco Rubio’s watery revenge

-Trump took a sudden 20-second pause during his remarks to search for and then take a swig (video here) from a bottle of Fiji Water (video here.).
+Trump took a sudden 20-second pause during his remarks to search for and then take a swig (video here) from a bottle of Fiji Water.

 Which is no big deal.
-Except for those who remembered thay hat Trump mercilessly mocked Sen. Marco Rubio for years after the Florida Republican in 2013 awkwardly stopped while delivering the GOP’s State of the Union response on national television.
+Except for those who remembered that Trump mercilessly mocked Sen. Marco Rubio for years after the Florida Republican in 2013 awkwardly stopped while delivering the GOP’s State of the Union response on national television.

 Unanswered is why the “America First” president was provided a bottle of imported water instead of a domestic brand.